BUAdvDev2023/2-Factor-Authentication-System/README.md

 # 2FA Authentication System

-This project demonstrates a robust 2-Factor Authentication (2FA) system implemented using Flask, Docker, MySQL, HTML, and CSS.
+This project demonstrates a robust and complete 2-Factor Authentication (2FA) system implemented using Flask, Docker, MySQL, HTML, and CSS.
 The system includes user authentication and email verification for added security.
+The system is ready for integration.

 ## Features